Weatherboards and Cladding Know How

 - Repairing or replacing any damaged or deteriorated items in order to preserve the weather-tightness of the building. a).
 Small isolated areas of dry rot (highly unlikely) in timber can be cut out and filled then primed and coated; b).
-For larger areas of deterioration: remove and replace either the damaged section or the entire board for nay deteriorated timber boards (includes scribers, cover boards and weatherboards). prime and coat the replacements as required; c).
-Other items (soakers, flashings and cappings) may need to be replaced in their entirely.
+For larger areas of deterioration: remove and replace either the damaged section or the entire board for any deteriorated timber boards (includes scribers, cover boards and weatherboards).
+Prime and coat the replacements as required; c).
+Other items (soakers, flashings and capping's) may need to be replaced in their entirely.

 Correct Nail Placement